mirage335/ExtrusionPack/README.md

 Extruder mounting hardware for Taz_Mega, other OpenBuilds machines, and any other machine which can accept a metal bracket.
 Specifically designed to accomodate LulzBot brand Gregs/Wade extruder derivatives with Hexagon or Merlin hotends.

-Three extruders are supported per pack.
+Four extruders are supported per pack.
 Recommended configuration is as follows.

 Exotic materials.
 1 * FlexyStruder, Hexagon, 0.5mm nozzle
 Support/Infill.
 1 * Gregs/Wade LulzBot Variant, Hexagon, 1mm nozzle (manually drilled)